 Many men of all ages experience what some call premature ejaculation or rapid ejaculation, which are terms used to describe ejaculating more quickly than one might like or have planned.

 This is a particularly common experience among young men and men who are just beginning to become sexually active.
 Given that you seem somewhat new to sexual experiences with a partner, it is not surprising that you might ejaculate quickly after manual (hand) stimulation.
+After all, becoming sexually active with a partner can feel exciting!

 It is also not surprising that you found it difficult to get another erection shortly after ejaculating.
 This is because of men’s refractory period which is the time between one ejaculation and the possibility for another ejaculation.